microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

         return try ORTValue (
             tensorData: tensorData, elementType: ORTTensorElementDataType.int64, shape: inputShape
         )
+    }
     ```

     c.
-Now we are ready to write `trainStep` function, which takes batch of input data and labels and performs one training step on given batch.
+We are ready to write `trainStep` function, which takes batch of input data and labels and performs one training step on given batch.

     ```swift
     func trainStep(inputData: [Data], labels: [Int64]) throws  {